-Task group configuration

-To use this command, you must be in a user group associated with a task group that includes appropriate task IDs.
-If the user group assignment is preventing you from using a command, contact your AAA administrator for assistance.
+Syntax Description taskgroup-name Name of the task group from which permissions are inherited. netadmin Inherits permissions from the network administrator task group. operator Inherits permissions from the operator task group. sysadmin Inherits permissions from the system administrator task group. cisco-support Inherits permissions from the cisco support task group. root-lr Inherits permissions from the root-lr task group. root-system Inherits permissions from the root system task group. serviceadmin Inherits permissions from the service administrators task group.
+Command Default None Command Modes Task group configuration Command History Release Modification Release 5.0.0 This command was introduced.
+Usage Guidelines To use this command, you must be in a user group associated with a task group that includes appropriate task IDs.
+If the user group assignment is preventing you from using a command, contact your AAA administrato for assistance.
 Use the inherit taskgroup command to inherit the permissions (task IDs) from one task group into another task group.
 Any changes made to the taskgroup from which they are inherited are reflected immediately in the group from which they are inherited.

-In the following example, the permissions of task group tg2 are inherited by task group tg1:

-RP/0/RP0/CPU0:router# configure

-RP/0/RP0/CPU0:router(config)# taskgroup tg1

-RP/0/RP0/CPU0:router(config-tg)# inherit taskgroup tg2

-RP/0/RP0/CPU0:router(config-tg)# end

-inherit usergroup
+Task ID Task ID Operations aaa read, write RP/0/RP0/CPU0:router# con: RP/0/RP0/CPU0:router(conf: ig)# taskgroup tg1 ig-tg)# inherit taskgroup tg2 inherit usergroup inherit usergroup usergroup-name